How to Upload a Base64 String as a File to the Fastio API

 When implementing Base64 string uploads, developers often run into a few common issues.

 The most common error is including the Data URL prefix.
 When using browser-side JavaScript, tools like FileReader.readAsDataURL() generate a string that begins with a MIME type declaration, such as data:image/png;base64,.
-If you send this entire string to the Fast.io API, the server interprets the prefix as part of the file data, resulting in a corrupted file.
-You must strip this prefix using string manipulation (e.g., base64String.split(',')[multiple]) before constructing your JSON payload.
+If you send this entire string as content_base64, the server treats the prefix as part of the file data, resulting in a corrupted file.
+Strip this prefix using string manipulation (for example, base64String.split(',')[1]) before you send the tools/call.

 Finally, watch for trailing newlines.
-Some command-line Base64 utilities (like openssl or the Linux base64 command) insert line breaks every multiple characters to make the output readable in a terminal.
-A valid JSON string must be continuous.
-Ensure you generate a single, unbroken string without newline characters.
+Some command-line Base64 utilities (like openssl or the Linux base64 command) insert line breaks to make the output readable in a terminal.
+A valid content_base64 value must be a single, unbroken string.
+Generate the string without newline characters.

 Frequently Asked Questions